Trusted

 DeFi Yield Farming Development Basics: Ideasoft

+The process of yield farming is pretty basic.
 Crypto holders can use a lending platform, such as Compound or Aave, or they can provide liquidity directly on DEXs, such as Uniswap or PancakeSwap.
-DeFi lending platforms like Compound and Aave allow users to lend crypto and earn interest or borrow against collateral.
+These DeFi platforms allow users to earn interest on their assets.

-The process of token farming is pretty basic, as users need to deposit their funds on one of these lending platforms and receive an APY and the platform’s token, which in turn can be used for yield farming again.
+Users need to deposit their funds on one of these platforms and receive an APY and the platform’s LP token, which in turn can be used to deposit or stake on another DeFi platform.

 If you prefer to use a DEX, you will need to provide a pair of coins, according to the available liquidity pools.
 Each liquidity provider will receive a percentage of the rewards of the pool, according to the amount provided.